Best Age to Start ABA Therapy: A Guide for Families in Fredericksburg, Virginia

 The best age to start ABA therapy is as soon as developmental concerns are identified.
 Research consistently supports early intervention, particularly between ages 2 and 5, as a powerful opportunity to build communication, social, and adaptive skills during critical developmental windows.
 However, meaningful progress is possible at any age.
 For families in Fredericksburg, Virginia, the decision to begin ABA therapy should be guided by individual needs rather than fear of missing a specific timeline.
 Whether your child is a toddler just beginning to show delays or a school-age student needing support with social and academic skills, individualized, evidence-based intervention can foster growth, independence, and improved quality of life.
 Starting sooner provides advantages, but starting at any point is an investment in long-term success.

-At Career Based Solutions, we provide personalized ABA therapy in Fredericksburg, and Virginia.
+At Career Based Solutions, we provide personalized ABA therapy in Fredericksburg, Virginia.
 Our team partners with families, educators, and professionals to deliver evidence-based strategies that build communication, independence, and confidence.

 Learn how we can help your child thrive at home, in school, and beyond.
 Contact us today!